SHAIZ-greninja/Pokwmon-websie/README.md

-# Pokwmon-websiTe
+# Pokemon-website
-a pokemon website made with HTML, CSS JAVASCRTIPT
+a pokemon website made with HTML, CSS & JAVASCRTIPT